Terms and Conditions

 Order of performance

-The order of performance will be determined by a randomized draw that will take place during the opening ceremony on September 26 from 5 p. m.
+The order of performance will be determined by a randomized draw that will take place during the opening ceremony on September 26.
 All competitors must be present in person at the time of the draw unless an authorized representative has been sent in their place.
 The drawn order of performance will remain valid until the end of the competition.

 In case of force majeure, the order may be changed.
 This decision will be made by the jury and only applies to the respective session.

 Starting on September 25, 2021, the Hanover University of Music, Drama and Media will open its doors to allow for rehearsal opportunities.